-So as we examine this love that passes human understanding we will see this greatest of anguish that a loving heart can experience when the loved ones become estranged, and they manipulate, resist, reject, lie, and secretly seek alliances with others, things which all lead to their destruction.
+As we examine this love that passes human understanding we will see this greatest of anguish that a loving heart can experience when the loved ones become estranged, and they manipulate, resist, reject, lie, and secretly seek alliances with others, things which all lead to their destruction.

 Note the irrationality of the nation of Israel and our similarly irrational behavior.
-In Deuteronomy 32 in the Song of Moses, Moses had declared several warnings to Israel and to us as well to try to stop us from the way of foolishness: He stated about God:
+In Deuteronomy 32 in the Song of Moses, Moses had declared several warnings to Israel and to us as well to try to stop us from the way of foolishness: He stated about Israel's relationship to God: